 Do I Need to be Vaccinated to Cruise?

-In general, all guests 12 years of age or older are required to show proof of vaccination in order to cruise.
-At thie time of this update, a few lines still allow exceptions to vaccination rules, but all lines are actively changing their policies due to a recent change in requirements of the Government of The Bahamas, which is why you may find conflicting information.
+In general, all guests 12 years of age or older are required to show proof of vaccination in order to cruise, with some requiring this of all guests five or older.
+At the time of this update, a few lines still allow exceptions to vaccination rules, but all lines are actively changing their policies due to a recent change in requirements of the Government of The Bahamas, which is why you may find conflicting information.
 Virgin Voyages, Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises require all guests, regardless of age, and without exception, to be fully vaccinated in order to sail.

 If an unvaccinated child, or unvaccinated adult guest (though these are exceedingly rare given new requirements) choose to cruise, it's important to note that in addition to being required to wear a mask unless eating or drinking, you'll be required to undergo more testing than fully-vaccinated guests, and some lines are charging guests for this testing.
 Unvaccinated guests may also be limited to certain areas.
 This could mean separate areas of dining venues or lounges, but could also be more much restrictive.
 For example, Royal Caribbean International announced that on some sailings, unvaccinated guests would not be permitted entry into venues such as Izumi (sushi restaurant), Chef's Table, Viking Crown Lounge (lounge and nightclub), Schooner Bar, R Bar, pubs, Solarium (bar and pool), the casino, and the spa.